-Secure your estate ahead of the lifetime exemption sunset
+Estate tax planning: Secure your estate ahead of the lifetime exemption sunset

 Doubled lifetime exemption sunset

 But with the exemption sunset effective January 1, 2026, the lifetime exemption is cut in half, resulting in an eligible lifetime exemption of around $7 million for each individual.
+This 2026 estate tax change could have significant implications for your estate planning.
+The sunset of the estate tax exemption is a crucial factor to consider in your long-term financial strategy.

 Understanding your estate planning situation

-The first step to understanding a need for an estate plan is understanding what makes up your taxable estate.
-A taxable estate is not only liquid assets, cash and investments — it can include physical assets such as homes, retirement accounts and any other asset you hold personally.
+The first step to understanding the need for an estate plan is understanding what makes up your taxable estate.
+A taxable estate is not only liquid assets, cash and investments — it also includes physical assets such as homes, retirement accounts and any other asset you hold personally, including closely held businesses, which often require special consideration in estate planning.
+As a result, poor or lacking estate planning can lead to unexpected estate taxes and unnecessary financial loss.

 Without proper planning, assets may be subject to high estate taxes or lengthy probate processes.
 This can eat into the value of your estate and reduce the amount that beneficiaries ultimately receive.
 Moreover, proper planning can provide comfort and security in knowing your assets will be directed as you wish or available for important purposes, such as education or healthcare.